Back to Listing

 If your super’s not growing as fast as you’d like, there are ways to proactively boost your super balance.

 Salary sacrificing As part of the super guarantee, salaried employees receive a 9.5 percent contribution from their employer, but you can choose to ‘top up’ your super by asking your employer to send a portion of your salary directly into your super fund – otherwise known as a salary sacrifice.
 This hits your super account as a concessional contribution, made before tax, so you’ll be taxed at a maximum rate of 15 percent only.
+You may also find the salary sacrifice takes you down into a tax bracket which is more beneficial for you, but always check with a tax accountant.

 After-tax contributions Another way to significantly boost your super is to make a non-concessional contribution, which goes into your super account after income tax has been deducted.
 You might decide to do this with any extra savings you have, or with payments you receive such as inheritance or money you receive from the tax man.